ubc-mdscl/ubc-mdscl.github.io/program/faq.md

 ### What are the hiring prospects upon graduation from the MDS-CL program?

 Students from the program frequently go into data science and computational linguistics positions.
 However, we have alumni who now work in various roles across many fields.
-You can find our alumni statistics here.
+You can find our alumni statistics [here](https://masterdatascience.ubc.ca/why-ubc/students-and-alumni#tab_students-alumni-computational-linguistics).

 ### Do I need to be in contact with a supervisor before applying in the program?

-The MDS-CL program is a professional course-based program that handles admissions centrally. so Sstudents do not have supervisors during the program  and do not need to find a supervisor before applying.
-If you are interested in a thesis-based graduate program to work with a supervisor, you can look at other graduate programs offered at UBC here.
+The MDS-CL program is a professional course-based program that handles admissions centrally.
+Students do not have supervisors during the program, and do not need to find a supervisor before applying.
+If you are interested in a thesis-based graduate program to work with a supervisor, you can look at other graduate programs offered at UBC [here](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs).

 ### If I have taken similar courses in my previous degree can I get transfer credits?